mdferdousalam/byte-ui-neo/CONTRIBUTING.md

-# Contributing to Byte UI
+# Contributing to Byte UI Neo

-First off, thank you for considering contributing to Byte UI! 🎉
+First off, thank you for considering contributing to Byte UI Neo! 🎉

-The following is a set of guidelines for contributing to Byte UI.
+The following is a set of guidelines for contributing to Byte UI Neo.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents